astroandes/CLARA_RotationOutflows/referee.md

 where rotation may have a strong effect, since photons are escaping from the inside.

-[Maria Camila. preparar esos resultados y comentarlos.]
+[Maria Camila.
+Preparar esos resultados y comentarlos.]

 **5/ spectral resolution:**